 You can use the manual or the WPS method to join your wireless network.
+See Guest Networks on page 36 for instructions about how to set up a guest network.

 Manual Method

 With the manual method, you choose the network that you want and enter its password to connect.